-Exclusive access can be a powerful marketing tool, especially if your brand is trying to create awareness about a new product or service launch.
+Exclusive access can be a powerful marketing tool, especially if your company is trying to create brand awareness for a new product or service launch.
 Remember way back over a decade ago, when invites to Google’s new Gmail email platform were highly sought-after and primarily reserved for people with an “in” or members of the media?
 Or, when Facebook was limited to students and alumni of top-tier colleges?

-This tactic was used successfully by Evernote.
+One example of successful use of this brand awareness tactic was executed by Evernote.
 The app initially launched as a closed Beta for four months.
-Getting access required users to sign up and send invitations through social media, creating loads of buzz.
+Getting access required consumers to sign up and send invitations through social media, creating loads of buzz.
 By the end of the four-month Beta period, there were 125,000 signups.

 Creating an invite-only launch or live event to promote a new product can generate buzz, spike demand, and create an air of exclusivity around your product or services.